MyDataShare/access-gateway/README.md

 # MyDataShare Access Gateway

-Access Gateway (hereafter, for brevity: AGW) is a general purpose extendable API gateway developed originally for MyDataShare to shield and protect the data providing services but is not limited to be used within the MyDataShare ecosystem.
-However, most of this document focuses on using MyDataShare Access Gateway as part of MyDataShare ecosystem.
+Access Gateway (hereafter, for brevity: AGW) is a general purpose extendable API gateway developed originally for [MyDataShare](https://www.mydatashare.com/) MyData operator platform to shield and protect the data providing services but is not limited to be used within the MyDataShare ecosystem.
+Vastuu Group wants through open sourcing the code as a baseline/reference implementation of the MIM4 Connector function to invite vendors and developers to build and extend on it and simultanously to create multi-vendor interoperability between MyData operators with heterogenous product realizations.
+However, most of this document focuses on using MyDataShare Access Gateway as part of MyDataShare ('MDS') ecosystem.
+The MIM4 Connector specific configuration and use of AGW will be documented in detail as the MIM4 project evolves forward.
+The latest on MIM4 Connectivity Specification and the Connector can be found [here](https://www.mydatashare.com/oasc-mim4-specification).

-The main feature of AGW is to help customers easily protect their data provider services.
-AGW acts as a shield atop the data provider service and introspects inbound requests for validity.
+The main feature of AGW is to help customers easily protect their data provider (MyData term: data source) services.
+AGW acts as a shield atop the data provider service and introspects inbound requests from data consumers (MyData term: data using service) for validity.

 Please refer to ([MyDataShare Developer Guide](https://kampanja.vastuugroup.fi/hubfs/developer-guide.pdf) and [MyDataShare API Reference](https://app.swaggerhub.com/apis/MyDataShare2/MyDataShare/)) for additional information about the product.

 ## Hosting alternatives

-AGW can be hosted in two modes.
+as part of MyDataShare ecosystem the AGW can be hosted in two modes.

-- A customer may utilize an operator-provided AGW instance (SaaS-licensing).
+- A customer may utilize an operator-provided AGW instance (SaaS licensing).
 - A customer may elect to host their own AGW instance (self-hosting).

 Additionally, during development and configuration of AGW an instance of it is trivially hostable on developer's own workstation.